Skip to main content

 During the course of a patient’s treatment at the Centre, clear, legible and relevant information shall be documented in the patient’s medical record.

-All orders for treatment of the patients shall be clearly conveyed to the nursing staff by the Surgeon Practitioner directing such treatment.
+All orders for treatment of the patients shall be clearly conveyed to the nursing staff by the Medical Practitioner directing such treatment.

-Ambulatory Report must be completed for each procedure including documentation of medications given and vital observations, procedure notes and post procedure notes.
+Ambulatory Report must be completed for each procedure including documentation of medications given, procedure notes and post procedure notes.

 The nursing staff must be provided with clear written instructions regarding discharge of patients and the arrangements for follow-up.